chalory/Hack-the-Runway/README.md

 We also did full justice to all the amazing technology that MLH and their sponsors provided us with this weekend.
 We used CockroachDB, Coil, Twilio and GitHub.

 ## 🟣 CockroachDB 🟣
+We used CockroachDB to create, delete, edit and update our resources that was populated by the Google Cloud Vision API and connected to the WhatsApp and Twilio API.

 ## 🔴 Twilio 🔴
+We used ngrok to connect Twilio to our flask app.
+We used a flask POST request that the Twilio whatsapp bot calls whenever the user sends a text, and is processed by flask.

 ## ⚫ Coil ⚫
+We used Coil's Web Monetization capabilities to provide an exclusive feature to users who have the coil extension.
+Monetized users can access cards in the Gallery which can provide fashion inspiration

 ## 🐙 Github